 These days, black forest can mean any dessert with both chocolate and cherry flavors.
 It’s also a popular cheesecake flavor.

-I decided to try black forest cheesecake mousse using cocoa and and cherry extract.
+I decided to try black forest cheesecake mousse using cocoa and cherry extract.
 The extract I use has no added sugar, but does contain glycerin.
 So it’s not completely free of carbs, but the amount used is pretty negligible.

 For me, it was a perfect way to get the flavor of black forest cake but without the sugar, carbs, or need to turn on the oven!